pensjonatus/flash-fiction/blog/the-place-part-1.md

 ---
-title: 'The Place Part 1'
+title: The Place Part 1
 date: '2017-07-11'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We discovered a strange place.
 When people say "alternate dimension"...
 I never